-- Under Basic Option, - There is no calendar year deductible. - You must use Preferred providers in order to receive benefits.
-See below and page 21 for the exceptions to this requirement. - We provide benefits at Preferred benefit levels for services provided in Preferred facilities by Non-preferred radiologists, anesthesiologists, certified registered nurse anesthetists (CRNAs), pathologists, emergency room physicians, and assistant surgeons (including assistant surgeons in a physician's office).
+- You must use Preferred providers in order to receive benefits.
+See below and page 18 for the exceptions to this requirement. - We provide benefits at Preferred benefit levels for services provided in Preferred facilities by Non-preferred radiologists, anesthesiologists, certified registered nurse anesthetists (CRNAs), pathologists, emergency room physicians, and assistant surgeons (including assistant surgeons in a physician's office).
 You are responsible for any difference between our payment and the billed amount.